 - Implement a Vulnerability Management Program

 This is basic maintenance that goes a long way to improve your cyber hygiene.
 It also boosts your resilience to malicious actors.
-The bare minimum is having antivirus, but it’s in your best interest to have endpoint management and protection.
-Endpoint security is a crucial part of protecting your business from cyber threats like ransomware.
-Antivirus and other traditional endpoint security tools have blind spots.
+The bare minimum is having antivirus protection on your endpoints, but it’s in your best interest to have next generation endpoint management and protection.
+Endpoint security is a crucial part of protecting your business from cyber threats like ransomware, and traditional endpoint security tools have blind spots.
 At the very least, scan your systems and manually patch the critical vulnerabilities.

 - Stay Informed